-This is a beautiful, wide-margined example of Ortelius' 1584 engraving including the first specific map of Florida, the earliest specific map of Peru, and the first map focusing on the Guastecan province of Mexico.
-The map is a prime example of Ortelius' strength not only as a mapmaker but as a compiler.
+This is a beautiful, wide-margined example of Ortelius' 1584 engraving, including the first specific map of Florida, the earliest specific map of Peru, and the first map focusing on the Guastecan province of Mexico.
+The map is a prime example of Ortelius' strength not only as a mapmaker but also as a compiler.
 All these maps combined here are relevant to each other in that they all derive from Spanish sources, and reveal parts of the Spanish Empire in America, despite Spain forbidding the production and dissemination of such maps.
-That two of these three maps credit specific Spanish sources suggests that perhaps Ortelius enjoyed an open connection with a member of the Spanish bureaucracy.
+That two of these maps credit specific Spanish sources suggests that Ortelius enjoyed an open connection with a member of the Spanish bureaucracy.
 Antwerp was part of the Spanish Empire at the time, but it is certainly testimony of Ortelius's far-reaching network of contacts throughout Europe that he was able to obtain maps such as these for publication.

 The First Collectible Florida Map